RoopeMaatta/BikeApp/README.md

-How to run the project:
+**How to run the project:**

 1. clone repository to local machine
 2. run in terminall:
 3. npm i
-If you get error due to a different node version run: npm rebuild
+If you get a error, for example due to a different node version, run: npm rebuild
 4. node app.js

 5. And done -> start testing and using the project.